rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 tags: Haskell
 ---

-In this post we will look at software development through a lens of cognitive load.

 This post presents thoughts on how programming projects accumulate cognitive load.
 How a cognitive overload (we call it a bug) happens.
 I will also talk a little about stress, negativity, and other impacts of professional programming on our mental state.
-I will talk about cognitive load of functional programming.
+I will discuss how cognitive load relates to functional programming and talk about empirical and deductive approach to understanding code.
+The discourse between practitioners of functional and imperative programming is not always effective and I am trying to understand that better.
 I want to better understand other programmers.
-The discourse between practitioners of functional and imperative programming is not always friendly and I am trying to understand that as well.

 This post is a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.
-The topic is not straightforward and even counter intuitive.
+The topic is not straightforward and often counter intuitive.
 Some of the things we will consider feel outlandish even to me.

-I am not a physiologist, these are observations of a coder.
+I am not a psychologist, these are observations of a coder.

-## Motivation
+## Motivations

 I am perusing thousands of lines in Infrastructure as Code (IAC) yaml files.
-I am looking at a refactored and improved version.
-It is tons of templated _yaml_ of k8s configuration at my work.
+I am looking at already refactored and improved version.
+It is a lot of templated _yaml_ of k8s configuration at my work.
 Would something like _Dhall_ be a better choice than _yaml_?
 You can learn _yaml_ grammar in a few minutes, _Dhall_ will have a taller learning curve, especially if you are new to FP.
 Are thousands of lines of templated yaml with lot of code duplication and no type safety simple to grasp?
 Clearly not.
 I can argue that the overall complexity of simple yaml files outweighs the cost of learning a nice configuration language like Dhall.
 But is this that simple?
 IAC configuration needs to be accessible to all developers in the team.
-The term "code readability" comes to mind.
-This term is typically used as a `const boolean` as if code is either readable or not.
-In reality, readability depends on the reader.
-For some developers Dhall is much more readable than yaml.
-For others Dhall is not accessible.
 So all of this is a bit tricky and has many dimensions.

-The term _Cognitive Debt_ is intended as a pun on _Technical Debt_.
-I intended it to mean:
+I wanted to use _Cognitive Debt_ in the title, intending it as a pun on _Technical Debt_, because I am interested in discussing:

->  &emsp; _Negative impact on the team's ability to understand and reason about the code_
+> &emsp; _Negative impacts on the team's ability to understand and reason about the code_.

-This term also has a clinical meaning.
+However, this term has a clinical meaning and I decided to not use it.
 Cognitive Debt is a psychological term associated with _repetitive negative thinking (RNT)_.
 Cognitive Debt and RNT are hypothesized to have some very negative health consequences that can lead to depression or even dementia.
-RNT is described as “excessive and repetitive thinking about current concerns, problems, past experiences or worries about the future”[^RNT].
+RNT is described as

+> &emsp;  _“excessive and repetitive thinking about current concerns, problems, past experiences or worries about the future”[^RNT]._

-I do not claim to know a lot about clinical psychology but the definition clearly is very relevant to programmers and could explain why programmers are often unhappy, why programming discussion groups (e.g. on reddit) are often very negative, etc.
+I do not claim to know a lot about clinical psychology but the definition clearly is very relevant to programmers and could partially explain why programmers are often unhappy, why programming discussion groups are often very negative, etc.
 Sadly, RNT seems to be the psychological condition that really good programmers are likely to experience.
 Good programmers think about rainy day scenarios, notice design flaws, can anticipate program issues.

-This is, obviously, not good.
-It is important that we talk about it and find ways to deal with work induced stress and mental state issues.
+This is not a good news and it seems important to talk about it.

+No two programmers think the same way or program the same way.
+We disagree on what is hard and easy.
+We even approach troubleshooting differently.
+This diversity is not always a positive force.
+I have been trying to understand this diversity.
+Cognitive load is a big part of it.

 [^RNT]: E.g. this article in [BMC Psychology 9](https://bmcpsychology.biomedcentral.com/articles/10.1186/s40359-021-00696-2).

-RNT is not the only thing that can negatively impact our mental state, I doubt it is event one of the top contributors.
-Cognitive load can generate stress, communication barriers are sure to generate both stress and conflict, programming job can lead to cognitive dissonance, multiplicity of other factors like bureaucracy, inadequate resources, unrealistic timeliness will add to the mix.

 [^unhappy]: Interesting youtube: [Why Do So Many Programmers Lose Hope?](youtube.com/watch?v=NdA6aQR-s4U)

-Cognitive load seems to be the most straightforward of the bunch.
-Is cognitive load considered in software projects?
+Are cognitive loads considered in software projects?
 Let me ask the question differently.
 Did you ever hear this about a coding task?

 > &emsp; _"Yeah, I can do it but it will be complicated so I think we should not go there."_

 Probably not ever.
-But again, this is more complicated.
-Imagine it was about changing these dreaded _yaml_  to _Dhall_?
+But again, this is more complicated as well.
+Imagine it was about changing these dreaded _yaml_  to _Dhall_...
-How likely would that be considered too much?
-In many teams, very likely.
-You can argue that there is a difference in saying no to the product owner who wants impossible functionality and no to a developer who wants _Dhall_.
-True, but this can't be the whole story.
 So, let me start the conversation.

 ## Types of Cognitive Loads